Population III Gamma-Ray Bursts and Breakout Criteria for Accretion-Powered Jets: Result and Analysis

 \subsection{Comparison with Analytic Estimate}

-In this subsection, we compare our numerical results with the analytic estimate of the shock breakout in \cite{2011ApJ...726..107S}.
-Since setups are rather different between this numerical study and their analytic one, we concentrate on the parameter dependence of the successful relativistic shock breakout.
-They derived the timescale of the shock breakout ($t_\mathrm{b}$; Eq.
+In this subsection, we compare our numerical results with the analytic estimate of the shock breakout in \cite{2011ApJ...726..107S} and Appendix \ref{sec:appendix_b}.
+Since setups are rather different between the numerical study and the analytic one, we concentrate on the parameter dependence of the successful relativistic shock breakout.
+They derived the shock breakout time ($t_\mathrm{b}$; Eq.
 12 in their paper) and the free-fall timescale of the envelope materials, i.e., the duration of the accretion-powered jet ($t_\mathrm{ff}$; Eq.
 15).
 When $t_\mathrm{b}$ is shorter than $t_\mathrm{ff}$, the jet successfully arrives at the stellar surface and the relativistic shock breakout takes place.
-Employing their Eqs.
-(12) and (15), we can derive the criteria for the successful relativistic shock breakout as
+Employing Eqs. (\ref{eq:tfftb}) and (\ref{eq:lambda}) in Appendix \ref{sec:appendix_b}, we can derive the criteria for the successful relativistic shock breakout as

 where $n$ ($\approx 2.6$ for mpop3 and WR and $\approx 2.1$ for lpop3) is an index for the density profile of the stellar envelope,